Ribouu/wordle/README.md

 # wordle
 Just a little project to see if I can apply what I learn everyday in class.

-This is the wordle game (motus in french).
+This is the wordle game (motus in french), in terminal.
+I plan to try to create the game with pygame soon.
 Feel free to use the code.

 ## Setup and Run